 At this point, you’re driving plenty of traffic.
-You’ve simplified the landing page and you have a clear CTA.
+You’ve simplified the landing page and you have clear CTAs.
 What else can you do to boost your conversion rates?

 You can personalize your CTA button text.
 Rather than “free download” for your free report, you can change it to something like: “Show me how to….” where the text after “how to” refers to the content of your report.